11th Parliament of Singapore

-The 11th Parliament of Singapore was the previous Parliament of Singapore.
+The 11th Parliament of Singapore was a meeting of the Parliament of Singapore.
 The first session commenced on 2 November 2006 and was prorogued on 13 April 2009.
-The second session commence from 18 May 2009 and was dissolved on 19 April 2011, with the final sitting held on 11 April.
-The membership was set by the 2006 Singapore General Election on 7 May 2006, and it has changed twice due to the deaths of Jurong GRC MP Dr Ong Chit Chung in 2008, and Ang Mo Kio GRC MP Balaji Sadasivan who was also the Senior Minister of State for Foreign Affairs.
+The second session commenced on 18 May 2009 and was dissolved on 19 April 2011, with the final sitting held on 11 April.

+The members of the Eleventh Parliament were elected in the 2006 general election.